Citu388/Task-List/README.md

-Task List App
+# Task List App

-• This application provides a simple and intuitive interface for managing tasks and organizing daily activities
-• Developed using HTML, CSS, MySQL, PHP, Laravel
+This application provides a simple and intuitive interface for managing tasks and organizing daily activities.
+It is developed using HTML, CSS, MySQL, PHP, and Laravel.

-FEATURES:
+## Features

-Add Tasks: Create new tasks with titles and descriptions.
+- **Add Tasks**: Create new tasks with titles and descriptions.
-Edit Tasks: Modify existing tasks to update details.
+- **Edit Tasks**: Modify existing tasks to update details.
-Delete Tasks: Remove tasks that are no longer needed.
+- **Delete Tasks**: Remove tasks that are no longer needed.
-Task List View: View a list of all tasks with their status (completed or pending).
+- **Task List View**: View a list of all tasks with their status (completed or pending).
-Mark as Complete: Mark tasks as completed to keep track of progress.
+- **Mark as Complete**: Mark tasks as completed to keep track of progress.
-Responsive Design: User-friendly interface compatible with both desktop and mobile devices.
+- **Responsive Design**: User-friendly interface compatible with both desktop and mobile devices.

-Technologies Used:
+## Technologies Used

-HTML: For structuring the web pages
+- **HTML**: For structuring the web pages.
-CSS: For styling the web pages
+- **CSS**: For styling the web pages.
-MySQL: For database management
+- **MySQL**: For database management.
-PHP: For server-side scripting
+- **PHP**: For server-side scripting.
-Laravel: For a robust and scalable PHP framework
+- **Laravel**: For a robust and scalable PHP framework.

-To run this project locally, follow these steps:
+##To run this project locally, follow these steps:

 1)Clone the repository:
 git clone https://github.com/yourusername/task-list-app.git